Polymer/prpl-server/README.md

 To change this default for non-entrypoint resources, set the `cacheControl` property in your configuration file, or the `--cache-control` command-line flag, to the desired `Cache-Control` header value.
 You may want to set `--cache-control=no-cache` during development.

-For more advanced caching behavior, use prpl-server as [a library](#as-a-library) and register a middleware that sets the `Cache-Control` header before prpl-server is invoked.
+For more advanced caching behavior, [use prpl-server as a library](#as-a-library) with Express and register a middleware that sets the `Cache-Control` header before registering the prpl-server middleware.
 If prpl-server sees that the `Cache-Control` header has already been set, it will not modify it.
 For example, to set year-long caching for images:

 ```js
 app.get('/images/*', (req, res, next) => {